 The combination of crispy and slightly chewy is one that can’t be matched with storebought croutons.
 And with how easy these are to make, there’s no reason to not make them for dinner.

 We all know that pretty much any green salad recipe benefits from croutons, with the crisp, crunchy texture complementing the soft lettuce so well, and there’s nothing like homemade croutons on a caesar salad, either.
-They contrast with creamy soups adding texture, too.
+They contrast with creamy soups and add texture to them, too!
+A win all around.

 Ingredients for Homemade Croutons